Recent Changes to the Family Law Act

 • The victim’s contributions to the relationship must have been made significantly more arduous as a result of the violent conduct.

-The changes will also include wastage as a factor to be considered by the court, when determining property settlements.
+The changes also include wastage as a factor to be considered by the court, when determining property settlements.
 Under the amendments, the court must consider whether a party has intentionally or recklessly caused material wastage of property or financial resources.

-The court will also be permitted to consider liabilities, and where a party has incurred any liabilities, the court must consider the nature of the liabilities, the circumstances relating to them and the impact of the liability on the parties.
+The court will now also be permitted to consider liabilities, and where a party has incurred any liabilities, the court must consider the nature of the liabilities, the circumstances relating to them and the impact of the liability on the parties.

 If you are separating from your partner and you own a pet, the amendments also allow you to make arrangements for your pet without going to court.
-If you cannot agree on the future care arrangements for your pet, th amendments will allow you to make an application for a family law court order.
+If you cannot agree on the future care arrangements for your pet, these amendments allow you to make an application for a family law court order about your pet.
 The court will then consider a specific list of matters including any animal abuse, and the attachment of each party to the pet.
-However, there are some limitations to the orders that can be made.
-For example, the court cannot make an order for joint ownership, or arrangements for sharing possession of family pets.

 Next